joomla-projects/docker-php54/README.md

-# docker-php54
+# Docker Container with PHP 5.4

-Docker Container for unit testing
+Docker Container for unit testing with PHP 5.4 and our PHP Unit extensions.